 83. Hike Pipiwai Trail-Oheo Gulch.

-84. Check out Twin Falls (easy hike from Paia.)
+84. Check out Twin Falls (an easy hike from Paia.)

 87. Eat at Top Chef finalist Sheldon Simeon’s restaurant, Tinroof.

-88. Enjoy local favorites at Coconut’s Fish Cafe.
+88. Enjoy local food favorites at Coconut’s Fish Cafe.

 91. Check out Sweetheart Rock.

 93. Golf at Manele Golf Course.
 Lanai may be one of the lesser visited islands, but the golf options on Lanai are quite incredible.